open/close all folders

 - Purple Eyes: Fitting considering she has mystical abilities.

 - You Gotta Have Blue Hair: Her hair is dark blue.

 Voiced by: Akio Ohtsuka (JP)The Big Bad of the sixth movie.
 Omatsuri is the owner of the resort exclusive to pirates, however, before he lets the crews enjoy themselves he tests their worth with the Trials of Hell, a series of nearly impossible and dangerous games.
 The tests are just a ruse and are really used to gauge the strength of his opponents.
 If they are strong enough, he feeds them to the Lily Carnation (read below).
-The reason he doing all of this is because he lost his crew in a storm and grew bitter from it.
-Figuring if he can't be happy then no other pirate crew will be either.
+The reason he's doing all of this is because he lost his crew in a storm and their deaths drove him mad.
+Figuring if he can't be happy, then no other pirate crew will be either.

 - Affably Evil: Genuinely cared for his comrades and acted in a goofy manner, but was one of the most sick and perverse villains prior the Time Skip.

 - Annoying Arrows: The arrows that home in on their targets.
 This power likely comes from Lily.